nataliepopescu/bencher_scrape/README.md

 to see your options for benchmarking.

-## Example Workflow for Benchmarking Reverse Dependencies of [Criterion](https://crates.io/crates/criterion)
+## Example Workflow: Benchmarking Reverse Dependencies of [Criterion](https://crates.io/crates/criterion)

 1. Scrape crates.io and download the latest set of Criterion reverse dependencies, by running the following command from the top-level directory in this repository: